 - Visit the Royal Palace and watch the changing of the guard.

-Just a quick skip over the water from the centre of town is Sodermalm.
+Just a quick skip over the water from downtown Stockholm is Sodermalm.
 This artsy corner of the city is actually one of Stockholm’s numerous islands and is totally worth your time if you’re into hip hangouts and quirky coffee shops.
+There are a couple of Stockholm’s best hostels in this area as well.

 6. Sip coffee in one of the oldest cafes in the city